Ridley College (Ontario): Arthur Bishop House

-The Arthur Bishop House is a boy's dormitory on campus and is located in the Merritt Quad along with Merritt House.
+The Arthur Bishop House is a boys' dormitory on campus and is located in the Merritt Quad along with Merritt House.
 The Arthur Bishop House contains two houses; Arthur Bishop West and Arthur Bishop East, also known as AB-West and AB-East.
 AB-West's mascot is the Bandit and the house colors are Maroon and Navy.
-The house charity for AB-West is the Congo Leadership Initiative.
+The house charity for AB-West is Community Crew.
 AB-East's mascot is the Beast and the house colors are Grey and Gold.
 The house charity for AB-East is Gillian's Place.